schatzju/Tip-Calculator/README.md

 * [x] added components to help you decide how much to tip, did not get it working.

-Here is the App, not the amount helper does not function yet:
+Here is the App, note that the amount helper does not function yet:

 <img src=http://i.imgur.com/ANjWiEB.gif' title='Tip Calculator' width='' alt='Video Walkthrough' />